How Much Does It Cost to Start a Car Wash in South Carolina?

 How South Carolina Compares to Neighboring States

-South Carolina is close to the national average for Car Wash startup costs, with a cost-of-living index of 95.8.
-Compared to neighboring North Carolina ($522,240 median startup cost), South Carolina has comparable costs for a Car Wash.
+South Carolina is one of the more affordable states for launching a Car Wash, with a cost-of-living index of 92.7 (national average is 100).
+Compared to neighboring North Carolina ($522,240 median startup cost), South Carolina offers lower costs for a Car Wash.

 | State | Est. Cost | LLC Fee |